 I accidentally sent BCH to my BTC wallet

-Bitcoin and Bitcoin Cash are two entirely separate cryptocurrencies and they operate on two entirely separate blockchains.
-This means that Bitcoin Cash (BCH) sent to an address on the Bitcoin (BTC) blockchain will never appear nor be present on the Bitcoin Cash blockchain.
-Because both BTC and BCH share a similar address format, it is possible to accidentally send a Bitcoin Cash (BCH) transaction to a BTC address, but the funds will only exist on the BCH chain.
+Bitcoin Core (BTC) and Bitcoin Cash (BCH) are two entirely separate cryptocurrencies and they operate on two entirely separate blockchains.
+This means that Bitcoin Cash (BCH) sent to an address on the Bitcoin Core (BTC) blockchain will never appear nor be present on the Bitcoin Core blockchain.
+Because both BTC and BCH can sometimes share a similar address format (Legacy address format), it is possible to accidentally send a Bitcoin Cash (BCH) transaction to a Bitcoin Core (BTC) address, but the funds will only exist on the BCH chain.